The best waterproof dress shoes for men

 There are only three ways to keep your dress shoes dry when it rains.
 The first method is the easiest – negotiate a permanent work-from-home arrangement with the boss person.
 That way, if you stop commuting to work, your office shoes stay home and dry.

 The second is somewhat of a middle ground, as it involves buying a pair of Galoshes to cover the shoe.
 However, this won’t prevent the water from entering from the top.
-Also, thin Galoshes aren’t very durable in the long run.
+Also, thin Galoshes aren’t very durable and they also dilute performance areas like the outsole traction.

-We prefer the third way, which is to buy a pair of waterproof dress shoes.
-Ok, calling them ‘dress shoes’ is taking liberty with the sartorial term.
+We prefer the third way, which is to buy a pair of waterproof office shoes.
+Ok, calling them ‘office shoes’ may not be accurate since they tend to fall into the dress-hybrid category.
 Like the products featured in our comfortable dress shoe guide, these dress-sneaker hybrids use a non-leather sole.

-However, these products outperform traditional office footwear during rainy weather, and we say this due to a few reasons:
+However, these products outperform traditional office footwear during rainy weather, and we say this for a few reasons:

 Non-waterproof leather uppers are prone to damage from moisture